 3. In York and North Yorkshire, we have a critical contribution to make to national and global efforts to tackle climate change; we have the potential to go beyond net zero, and become England's first carbon negative region.
-This means, that as a region, we will be capturing and storing more carbon than we emit.
+This means that as a region, we will be capturing and storing more carbon than we emit.
 With two national parks, three Areas of Outstanding Natural Beauty (AONBs) and over 70% of our geography being used for agriculture, we are uniquely positioned to use our natural assets to capture and store carbon.
 We are home to a thriving bio-economy; with a world-class cluster of innovation assets, BioYorkshire aims to build on the region's unique strengths in research, industry and farming to create a global, bio-innovation powerhouse that will level up the economy in Yorkshire and the north of England.
-We also have Drax power station on our patch, with their pioneering greenhouse gas removal technology - Bioenergy with Carbon Capture and

-Storage (BECCS).
-As a leader in decarbonisation, we can harness the economic opportunities of the transition, creating jobs and attracting investment to the region.
+With our distinctive coastline, we are also innovating to enhance our marine and coastal ecosystems to sequester carbon, and realising economic opportunities in aquaculture.
+We also have Drax power station on our patch, with their pioneering greenhouse gas removal technology - Bioenergy with Carbon Capture and Storage (BECCS).
+As a leader in decarbonisation, we can harness the economic opportunities of the transition, creating jobs and attracting investment to our region.